BuongiornoTexas/rsrtools/README.rst

 -------------------------

-Until you are confident that this package is working properly, I **strongly** suggest you do some testing on a temporary Rockcmsith profile.
+Until you are confident that this package is working properly, I **strongly** suggest you do some testing on a temporary Rocksmith profile.
 I'd also suggest testing all new song list filters on the temporary profile before applying them to your main profile.

 The process I follow for testing changes before applying them to my main profile is: